Chikel/fav-prop.list-own-props/README.md

 ### <u>listOwnProps(obj) : Array</u>

-List enumerable and unenumerable own property content objects of the given object.
+List enumerable and unenumerable own property keys and symbols of the given object.

-A property content object is a plain object having `key` and `value` properties, and the values of `key`s are same with the members of `Object.getOwnPropertyNames` in strict mode except that this function returns an empty array when `obj` is nullish.
+This function returns an array of keys and symbols which are same with the concatenation of `Object.getOwnPropertyNames` and `Object.getOwnPropertySymbols` results in strict mode except that this function returns an empty array when `obj` is nullish.

 ***NOTE:*** *The result of `Object.getOwnPropertyNames` for a function in strict mode is different between before and after Node.js (io.js) v3.
 On v3 and later it doesn't contain the properties `arguments` and `caller`.